malithmcr/fullstack-developer-challenge/README.md

 #### Build a job listings web appliaction

 Create a very simple web application that shows list of job opportunities and a Rest APIs where you can get all the job data.
-Jobs should be filterable by Location, Department and Type.
+Jobs should be filterable by Department.
 As a reference you can follow Sapera [job page](https://sapera.com/en/career)

 ### Acceptance Criteria